magmax/pdfcomparator/README.rst

 If they are equal, it will print nothing.
 If they are different, it will print the first page that is different and the script will return 2.

+Similarity
+__________

+Usually, two pages are equal or not.
+But maybe you only requires a similarity percentage.
+So, you can use a percentaje.
+Usually, this makes the comparision slower.

+So, it will use different algoritms to check the upper similarity ratio.
+When any of them fails, the whole comparision fails.

+You can enable the precise algoritm by using the option `--precise` and you can set the similarity ratio with `--ratio=0.8`, using any number between 0 and 1.

 Enjoy it!